MASTER: Cataloguing rules

 Whenever the <bibl> element is used, each sub-component should be marked up explictly using a legal sub-element.

-<bibl>Grech G. M. , 'The Manuscript Tradition of Peter of Auvergne's Unedited Commentary on Aristotle's Politics', Angelicum 41 (1964), pp. 444-445</bibl>
+For example, instead of<bibl>Grech G. M. , 'The Manuscript Tradition of Peter of Auvergne's Unedited Commentary on Aristotle's Politics', Angelicum 41 (1964), pp. 444-445</bibl>

 <bibl><author>Grech, G.M</author><title level="a">The Manuscript Tradition of Peter of Auvergne's Unedited Commentary on Aristotle's Politics</title> <title level="m">Angelicum</title> <biblScope type="volume">41</biblscope> <date>1964</date><biblScope type="pages">444-445</biblScope></bibl>